1QB-Information-Technologies/ccvm/.github/PULL_REQUEST_TEMPLATE.md

 ### Description

 > Describe the purpose of this PR along with any background information and the impacts of the proposed change.
 For the benefit of the community, please do not assume prior context.
->
-> Provide details that support your chosen implementation, including: breaking changes, alternatives considered, changes to the API, etc.

 ### References